-While all transit service requires adequate pedestrian and bike connections, first/last mile improvements should be prioritized on VIA Primo, Rapid Transit Corridors, and at the Brooks Transit
+While all transit service requires adequate pedestrian and bike connections, first/last mile improvements should be prioritized on VIA Primo and Rapid Transit Corridors.

-Center.
 Investments should also be made on connecting side streets that provide access to these transit corridors.
 Amenities like shade, seating, and safety lighting, as well as placemaking initiatives, simultaneously promote access to transit by creating inviting, quality public space at stations.